standardweb3/standard3.0-contracts/README.md

-# Standard Monorepo
+# New Order contracts

-Standard 2.0
+Contracts for New Order

 ## Getting Started